py5coding/py5book/content/osx_users.md

         get_ipython().run_line_magic('gui', 'osx')
 ```

+The `%osx gui` magic will enable OSX Cocoa event loop integration.
+Use of this
+magic is not unique to py5; it is also used for other Python applications that
-The `%osx gui` magic instructs Jupyter's Python kernel to share the main thread
+open interactive windows.
+It instructs Jupyter's Python kernel to share the main
-with the Sketch window.
-On OSX, all GUIs are required to run on the main thread.
+thread with the Sketch window.
+On OSX, all GUIs are required to run on the main
-The Python kernel, however, also needs to use the main thread to execute cells.
+thread.
+The Python kernel, however, also needs to use the main thread to execute
+cells.
 Therefore, the main thread must be shared.

 To see an example demonstrating the consequences of this sharing, try running
 the following Sketch on OSX: